smyrmnsr/events-app/README.md

+## About the Project

+> Event-App is a simple mern web app that facilitates creating and displaying events.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.